gauravcybersec/cybersec-hw/README.md

 ![TODO: Update the path with the name of your diagram](Images/Cloud-Page-2.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible folder may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - _myplaybook.yml_

 This document contains the following details:
 - Description of the Topology